naftalib/roboQuotes/README.md

 # roboQuotes
 This was a course project that taught core React concepts.
-I changed the face of the app and I want to add more functionality to it soon.
+I changed the face of the app and I plan on adding more functionality to it soon.